These are some of the common questions we have received about this program. Please contact us with any others you may have.

 - Percent of Training Hours to Regular Hours

-Additional measures by major building system will be available to the degree reported.
-These and other metrics will be refined by the steering committee and based on discussion at the benchmarking workshop.
+Additional measures will be available to the degree reported.
+These and other metrics are refined and updated each year by the steering committee based on participant comments.
 (Contact us if you are interested in joining the steering committee.)

 I already participate in another benchmarking program – is this a duplicate of that?